Schleifner/Tiny-Wasm-Compiler-Learn/Chapter0/Readme.md

 ## Learn target

-After this section, the following knowledge needs to be acquired
+After this section, the following knowledge needs to be acquired.

 1. Registers of arm64
 2. Basic instructions of arm64